 Ned Wark - 28 years of Engineering excellence in the dawn of the RAAF's jet age.

-And finally a 'living tribute' to the man who led 3 Squadron into the Jet Age in 1956, AVM Fred Barnes.
+AVM Fred Barnes, the man who led 3 Squadron into the Jet Age in 1956.